 When your body has all the nutrients and vitamins it needs, it can keep you feeling happy and healthy.
 However, when it is lacking in something then it may not be long before you start feeling unwell.
 Vitamin B12 is one of the essential vitamins the body needs to thrive so when it doesn't absorb enough it can lead to a range of symptoms.
 Today, we're looking at what our body needs vitamin B12 for and what to do if you think you have a deficiency.

 Vitamin B12 is a nutrient that helps keep our nerves and blood cells healthy.
-Not only that, it also helps produce our DNA - the genetic material that is in all cells that make us who we are!
-Pretty cool, hey?
-However, if we don’t have enough B12 in our body then it can lead to a type of anaemia which can make you feel very unwell.
+Not only that, but it also helps produce our DNA - the genetic material that is in all cells that make us who we are!
+However, if we don’t have enough B12 in our body then it can lead to a variety of health concerns, including a type of anaemia which can make you feel very unwell.

 - Fatigue (extreme tiredness)

 - Nerve problems such as tingling in your hands and feet